ghani35/Experimental-Robotics-Project-1/README.md

  ![image](https://user-images.githubusercontent.com/91313196/198851409-bc0fba4d-e1bf-4a38-8351-e3df6bbe7b30.png)

- The software architecture is build by four nodes, list of parameters and two customized messages, each node has a specific task to do:
+ The software architecture is buily up by four nodes, a list of parameters and two customized messages they are listed bellow.
+Each node has a specific task to do:
  1. user_interface
  2. state_machine
  3. battery_controller